Trinity College (Connecticut): History

-Early history
+19th century

-Bishop Thomas Brownell opened Washington College in 1824 to nine male students
+Bishop Thomas Brownell opened "Washington College" in 1824 to nine male students and the vigorous protest of Yale alumni.
+A 14-acre site was chosen, at the time about a half-mile from the city of Hartford.

-The site next to Bushnell Park, where Trinity College then stood, was deemed an ideal location for building a statehouse.
-So the trustees were persuaded to sell the entire campus to the city in 1872 for $600,000.
-The trustees moved the college to an 80-acre site on a ridge on the western edge of Hartford.
-Then-president Abner Jackson hired an English architect to draw up plans for an entire campus.
-Construction of the new campus was begun under the presidency of Thomas Ruggles Pynchon (1874–1883).

-New campus
+The college was renamed "Trinity College" in 1845; the original campus consisted of two Greek Revival buildings.
+One of the Greek Revival buildings housed a chapel, library, and lecture rooms.
+The other was a dormitory for the male students.

 In 1872, Trinity College was persuaded by the state to move from its downtown "College Hill" location (now Capitol Hill, site of the state capitol building) to its current 100 acre campus a mile southwest.
 Although the college sold its land overlooking the Park River and Bushnell Park in 1872, it did not complete its move to its Gallows Hill campus until 1878.
 The original plans for the Gallows Hill site were drawn by the noted Victorian architect William Burges but were too ambitious and too expensive to be fully realized.
-Only one section of the proposed campus plan — the Long Walk— was completed.
+Only one section of the proposed campus plan, the Long Walk, was completed.

-By 1889 the library contained 30,000 volumes, and the school boasted over 900 graduates.
+By 1889, the library contained 30,000 volumes, and the school graduated over 900 students.
 Enrollment reached 122 in 1892.

+20th century

-President Remsen Ogilby (1920–43) enlarged the campus, and more than doubled the endowment.
+President Remsen Ogilby (1920–1943) enlarged the campus, and more than doubled the endowment.
 The faculty grew from 25 to 62, and the student body from 167 to 530 men.
-Under President Keith Funston (1943–51), returning veterans expanded the enrollment to 900.
+Under President Keith Funston (1943–1951), returning veterans expanded the enrollment to 900.